ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

                     form: user/registration_form.html.twig
 ```

-This indicates which template will be used to render the registration form.
+This indicates which template is used to render the registration form.

 Create the file `templates/user/registration_form.html.twig`: